AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ## Invite a non-licensed collaborator (Starter) {#invite-non-licensed-collaborator}

 Follow the steps below to invite your non-licensed partner to join Real-Time CDP Collaboration [!DNL Starter].
+Invitations are sent directly to the collaborator’s email address and must be accepted before a connection can be established.
 If you want more details about Collaboration [!DNL Starter] and a step-by-step overview of the process, refer to the [[!DNL Starter] overview documentation](../overview/starter-overview.md).

 Before initiating the invitation process, collect the following information from your collaborator: